TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::{exercise}
 :label: Exc:SymmetricMat:uTAv

-Prove the following slight generalization of {prf:ref}`Prop:SymmetricMat:OrthogonalEigenvectors`.
+Prove the following slight generalisation of {prf:ref}`Prop:SymmetricMat:OrthogonalEigenvectors`.

 If $\vect{u}$ is an eigenvector of $A$ for the eigenvalue $\lambda$, and $\vect{v}$ is an eigenvector of $A^T$ for a different eigenvalue $\mu$, then $\vect{u} \perp \vect{v}$.